janscience/MicroConfig/README.md

 ```

 The main code initializes the Serial stream and the builtin SD card,
-tells the main menu the name of the configuration file to be used,
 loads the configuration file from SD card (if available), and executes
 the main menu.